Hunting for 'Disease X' - KESQ

 Here young crocodiles — snouts wired shut and legs tied up — writhe on top of one another.
 Traders offer barrels of giant land snails, tortoises and freshwater turtles.
 Elsewhere there are black markets from live chimpanzees, and more exotic animals, some traded into private collections, others heading for the pot.

-“Disease X” may be ticking away inside any one of these animals, brought to the metropolis by poor people serving the tastes of the rich for exotic meals and pet.
+“Disease X” may be ticking away inside any one of these animals, brought to the metropolis by poor people serving the tastes of the rich for exotic meals and pets.

 “Bushmeat here, in urban areas, unlike the popular misconception, it is not for the poor, it is for the rich and privileged, so you’ve got high-ranking officials who believe in superstition that if you consume a certain type of bushmeat, it will give you strength,” Cassinga said.
 “You also have people who consume it as a symbol of status.
 But also in the last 10 to 20 years we have experienced an influx of expatriates, mainly from Southeast Asia, and who demand to eat certain types of meat such as turtles, snakes, primates.”